joe-aswonvos/bee_pocket/README.md

 # Bee Pocket

-The repository for my Code Institute Bootcamp capstone project.
+The repository for my Code Institute Bootcamp capstone project, after 14 weeks of learning HTML, CSS, JS and Python.

 ## Table of Contents